stonedtroll/maleficar-manoeuvres/README.md

 ## Usage

-- Hold 'm' to display token boundaries.
+- Hold 'm' to display token boundaries and facing arcs.
 - The facing-arc colour indicates each token’s disposition.
 - Selecting a token changes its facing-arc to your user colour.
 - Selection and hover default boundaries are disabled.